CREDITSCOM/node/codingstyle.md

 >class ExampleClass {
 >};

-- class fields starts with lower case and ends with symbol _
+- private fields starts with lower case and ends with symbol _

 >```cpp
 >class A {
->public:
+>private:
 >   int exampleField_;
 >};

-- struct fields starts with lower case
+- public fields starts with lower case

 >```cpp
 >struct A {